Principle of Charity

 But they could be anything in between.

-Assume that there is something you can learn from one another and make this your primary reason for interacting with them.
+Assume that there is something you can learn from one another

 The better we understand one another, the better we can move things in the right direction.